-This can be centralized at a high-level into the larger picture of how historical imprints create varying reactions in the civilian government sub-cultures.
-The softer sciences have historically had a large influence on management theory on how to address, but as the technology revolution, driven by the uncontrollable force of Moore’s Law weighs in, the future of management is being more driven by harder science.
+Organizations can centralize these impacts at a high-level into the larger picture of how historical imprints create varying reactions in the civilian government subcultures.
+The softer sciences have historically had a large influence on management theory on how to address these matters.
+However, as the technology revolution, driven by the uncontrollable force of Moore’s Law, weighs in, the future of management is becoming more driven by harder science.

-The recent history of current few-decade managers are impacted by the organizations and industries history over several score (i.e. four score and seven years ago type of imprint).
-Finally, any organization history is impacted by the societal values put upon it as driven by a long-term revolution, or nature of humanity towards the industry.
+The recent history of few-decade managers are impacted by the organizations and industries over several years.
+Finally, any organization’s history is impacted by the societal values put upon it.
+It is driven by a long-term revolution, or the nature of humanity towards the industry.

-History and precedence has fundamentally driven the value models for selecting value frameworks in societies (i.e. despotism, democracy, hiring models), as well as managing and governing resources for business (i.e. distributed, products, services, aggregator, manufacturer, service provider).
+History and precedence has fundamentally driven the value models for selecting value frameworks in societies (i.e. despotism, democracy, hiring models).
+Also, in managing and governing resources for business (i.e. distributed, products, services, aggregators, manufacturers, service providers).
 It is those investment approaches that yield technologies controlled within a certain society or set of societies.
-These investment approaches have yielded technologies, that are controlled to within a certain society or set of societies
+These investment approaches have yielded technologies.
+Technologies once invented.
+Controllable or possibly controllable technologies within a certain society or set of societies.

-But looking forward, mostly due to the digital world which since the 1970s has been on a doubling every 18-24 months in capability, softer science management techniques are failing.
-The external driving our core architecture concepts we have expressed.
-A huge bellweather of change is looking at how the NSF and other research funding organizations are finally revising the 60 year old approach used to fund research, as a result of university support in World War II is now changing to more coordinated models to garner faster research to stay ahead.
-As offshoring models move services to Asia in similar vein of manufacturing, the United States management techniques are still relying on softer sciences to address cultural change.
+Looking forward, softer science management techniques are failing.
+A huge bellwether of change is looking at how the NSF and other research-funding organizations are finally revising the 60-year-old approach used to fund research, and are changing to more coordinated models to garner faster research to stay ahead.
+Offshoring models are moving services to Asia in similar vein of manufacturing.
+Meanwhile, the United States management techniques still rely on softer sciences to address cultural change.
 This is why Our concepts are biased towards the next “generations” concept.

-Though Innovation in America is still seen as the leader of the world – as expressed to us by Japanese contracting partners on a few occasions in collaborative work – the American management style is struggling to adopt more measured techniques to deal with the rapid transformation.
-Technology investments in corporation, either be in management information systems, user self-service models, or data science issues have shorter lifespans on architectures developed just a few years before deemed to be multiple iterations.
+The world still sees America as the leader in innovation.
+Japanese contracting partners expressed this to us on a few occasions in collaborative work.
+However, the American management style is struggling to adopt more measured techniques to deal with the rapid transformation.
+Technology investments in corporation, whether they are in management information systems, user self-service models, or data science issues have shorter lifespans on architectures developed just a few years before deemed to be multiple iterations.

-Xentity has looked at what we developed in the Methodology for Business Transformation and we presented to the Federal Enterprise Certification body and experts some concepts to overlay on top Cultural Transformation concepts that help address the management understanding gap.
-The following few blogs look to capture analysis approaches on how to do just that.
+Xentity has looked at what we developed in the Methodology for Business Transformation that we presented to the Federal Enterprise Certification body and experts some concepts to overlay on top Cultural Transformation concepts that help address the management understanding gap.
+The following blogs that will proceed this one, look to capture analysis approaches on how to do just that.
 The next blog will capture cultural imprints and how they help evolve businesses overtime.